rhybrillou/tektoncd-catalog/task/rhacs-deployment-check/3.71/README.md

 Configure machine to machine authentication or create secrets for authentication to RHACS Central endpoint and supply filesystem path to deployment manifest for checking.

+**Note:** This task requires at least Read permission on the Detection resource configured on RHACS Central side.

 Run this task after rhacs-image-scan to ensure most up to date CVE data for images referenced by the deployment.

 If the deployment violates one or more enforced policies, this task will return a failure and cause the pipeline run to fail.